EPCCed/2023-09-06-rse-singularity/index.md

 > your shell window (e.g. nano), or that if you use a graphical editor, that
 > you can use it to read and write files into the working directory of your
 > shell.
 >
+> You should be familiar with logging into remote systems via SSH and copying
+> data to remote systems using "scp" or similar tools.
+>
 > **Software installation**
 >